 - Smart Infrastructure and Energy Management: City administrations globally are focusing on transforming city enclosures from the shape and structure of buildings to the power and lighting in them towards greener, more energy-efficient alternatives, especially for lighting and heating/cooling systems.
 Bulbs, elevators, meters, gas, water, and electricity are some common avenues where automated technology management systems are on the rise.
 India can pioneer among the developing nations by taking lead in this area and propagate environmental welfare.

 - Social Security: With the growing proliferation of technology and data sharing, security and privacy have become two major concerns for residents across the globe.
-This issue is, even more, pressing in a nation like India where technology and internet penetration is still underway.
+This issue is, even more, pressing in a nation like India where technology and internet penetration are still underway.
 City administrations need to work with technology providers to create IoT and AI-driven surveillance systems in homes, buildings, offices, etc. to detect and report incidents of a security breach and prevent future mishaps.

 Though IoT provides a plethora of opportunities for smart cities to improve the efficiency of governance, energy, mobility, and safety, it also drops numerous challenges to be overcome in the process.
-Along with with the issue of security, an allied concern that is raised is of privacy.
-With the advent of IoT, data sharing over the internet will become common practice, making cybersecurity an important aspect of city planning.
+Along with the issue of security, and allied concern raised is privacy.
+With the advent of IoT, data sharing over the internet will become a common practice, making cybersecurity an important aspect of city planning.
 The Indian government needs to come up with robust privacy and cybersecurity norms to tackle this possibility.
 Another challenge that will most likely arise is that of requisite physical and technological infrastructure in the economy.
 Indian demographics are extreme in terms of diversity, and bringing all areas at par would be a challenge.